When and where is it?

 What about swag?

 Yes, there will be a bunch of swag on offer on the day both from our swag table as well as with the various sponsors that will have booths.
-We have decided not to offer showbags this year as they often end up resulting in a lot of waste; this way attendees can choose the swag they want.
-We will have a small number of bags on offer if you need, but it may also be prudent to bring your own bag.
+We will have a small number of bags on offer if you need, but it is a good idea to bring your own bag.

 Will there be wifi?